 - CIS 197H PHOTOSHOP (3T) 3 credits This course introduces Adobe Photoshop, a software tool for photo editing and compositing.
-Topics include correcting and enhancing digital photos, working with layers and masks, creating image composites, transforming images in perspective, combining images for extended depth of field and preparing images for print and the web. - CIS 201 INTRODUCTION TO COMPUTER PROGRAMMING CONCEPTS (3T) 3 credits This course presents fundamental programming concepts.
+Topics include correcting and enhancing digital photos, working with layers and masks, creating image composites, transforming images in perspective, combining images for extended depth of field and preparing images for print and the web. - CIS 201 INTRODUCTION TO COMPUTER PROGRAMMING CONCEPTS (3T) 3 credits

+This course presents fundamental programming concepts.
 Included in this course are problem solving and algorithms, various design tools, programming structures, variable data types and definitions, modularization, and selected programming languages.
 Techniques are introduced to enable students to develop programs.
-This course is a suitable substitution for the program- - CIS 207 INTRODUCTION TO WEB DEVELOPMENT (3T) 3 credits PREREQUISITE: CIS 146 ming core of the AAT and AAS CIS programs.
+This course is a suitable substitution for the programming core of the AAT and AAS CIS programs.